 One of the reasons so many people have unorganized homes and digital devices is because the “giving away” part trips them up.

 But before you can organize, you must simplify.
-It is a hard rule, and any organizing expert is going to ask you do it.
+It is a hard rule, and any organizing expert is going to ask you do it before you can organize your home.
+Good room by room and see what you can pair down.

 A few questions you can ask as you sort through items in your home: